 French is the official language spoken in Mali.

-There are 6 mobile network operators and also quite a number of internet service providers in Mali.
+There are over 3 mobile network operators and about 0 internet service providers in Mali.
 You can checkout the

 and also details about each of them.